Email FacebookTwitterMenu burgerClose thin

 While there are many types of investments, each type fits into one of three categories: equity, fixed-income, and cash or cash equivalents.

 The term “equity” covers any kind of investment that gives the investor an ownership stake in an enterprise.
-The most common example is common stocks.
-Other examples include preferred shares, funds that hold stocks (such as exchange-traded funds and mutual funds), private equity, and American depositary receipts.
+One example is common stocks.
+Other examples are preferred shares, funds that hold stocks (such as exchange-traded funds and mutual funds), private equity, and American depositary receipts.

 The term fixed-income covers any kind of investment that entails the investor essentially loaning money to an enterprise.
-The most common example is bonds, which come in various forms, including corporate and government, whether local, state or federal.
+The most common example is bonds, which come in various forms, including corporate bonds and local, state or federal government bonds.
 Some fixed-income securities have equity-like characteristics, such as convertible bonds.

 Cash and cash equivalents, like checking accounts, savings accounts, certificates of deposit, and money market accounts, are the third category of investment.
-Investors often consider money market funds as cash equivalents because of easy withdrawals, but they are technically fixed-income securities.
+Money market funds are sometimes considered cash equivalents because they’re easy to withdraw from, but they are technically fixed-income securities.

 11 Types of Investments